-In most cases, you cannot get a business credit card without an SSN.
+In almost every case, you will fall short of being able to get approved for a business credit card without an SSN.
 Small business credit cards require a personal guarantee, which means that you become personally responsible for any debt that your business cannot pay off.
 This is why credit card issuers often check your personal credit before issuing you a business credit card—and in order to perform a hard credit inquiry on your personal credit, they need your Social Security number.

 Leslie Tayne, financial attorney and author of Life & Debt, says applying for a business credit card without an SSN can be an arduous process.
 “If you don’t have a Social Security number, you will have to fill out a great deal of paperwork and go through some bureaucracy,” she says.
 “Even after that, you may still have a difficult time finding a business card lender that will approve you for a card without a Social Security number.”